TeamHG-Memex/agnostic/docs/workflow.rst

 Here's a possible testing process:

 1. Load a "current" snapshot of the schema.
-2. Runs migrations on the current snapshot.
+2. Run migrations on the current snapshot.
 3. Snapshot this new, migrated schema.
+4. Build a new schema using your ORM.
+5. Snapshot this ORM-built schema.
-4. Compare the migrated snapshot to a target snapshot.
+6. Compare the migrated snapshot to the target snapshot.
-5. If there are any diferences between the snapshots, then the test fails.
+7. If there are any diferences between the snapshots, then the test fails.
-6. If the snapshots are identical, then the test passes and we can go to lunch early!
+8. If the snapshots are identical, then the test passes and we can go to lunch early!

 Sounds like a lot of thankless, tedious work, right?